LachezarTsK/Sam-and-substrings/README.md

 etc.

 Having in mind this, we could structue the formula for the sum of all members in this geometric progression as follows:

 1+(value of last member)*10.

-In this way we could apply modulo (Math.pow(10,9)+7) at every iteration and thus avoid the processing of the large numbers that could result from Math.pow(muliplier, total members).
+In this way, we could apply modulo (Math.pow(10,9)+7) at every iteration and thus avoid the processing of the large numbers that could result from Math.pow(muliplier, total members).

 Example, sum of all members in this geometric progression: